benkillin/linux-firewall/README.md

 undo_iptables.sh is a script that undoes all the rules and sets the iptables up so it accepts everything by default.

 allowed_{inbound,outbound,forward,localhost}_ports.txt these text files specify a protocol, port, and description for what traffic is allowed through the different INPUT, OUTPUT, and FORWARD chains, in addition to specifying which traffic can communicate on localhost.
-NOTE: DO NOT HAVE AN EMPTY LINE AT THE END OF THESE FILES!
+NOTE: Do not have an empty line at the end of these files.

 blocked_ips.txt is a list of ip addresses that should never be allowed to communicate with the machine.
 Again, no blank lines at the end of the file allowed.